Ramadan is one of the Islamic calendar’s most special and loved months - a time for reflection, prayer, and reward. Donate your Zakat.

 During this blessed month, Muslims in the UK and worldwide join to celebrate their faith, reflecting on the wisdom of the Holy Qur’an, fasting during the day, and praying at night.

 However, it is not just the physical act of fasting that is practised during Ramadan.
-Abstaining from sinful or impure thoughts is just as important as not eating between sunrise and sunset – fasting of the body, mind, and spirit provides much opportunity to connect with Allah (SWT) through prayer and giving thanks for the blessings He gives us every day.
+Abstaining from sinful or impure thoughts is just as important as not eating between sunrise and sunset – fasting of the body, mind, and spirit provides many opportunities to connect with Allah (SWT) through prayer and giving thanks for the blessings He gives us every day.

 Many of our brothers and sisters worldwide struggle to survive every day.
-That is why we give Zakat-ul-Fitr – donated before Eid-ul-Fitr prayers – to enable as many people as possible to celebrate Eid with a delicious meal of their own.
+That is why we give Zakat-al-Fitr – donated before Eid-al-Fitr prayers – to enable as many people as possible to celebrate Eid with a delicious meal of their own.

 We wish you a blessed month filled with infinite reward – Ameen.

-Ramadan 2021 is expected to start on Monday 12th April and to finish on Tuesday 11th May, with Eid-ul-Fitr starting on Wednesday 12th May.
+Ramadan 2024 is expected to start on Sunday, 10 March, and to finish on Tuesday, 9 April, with Eid-al-Fitr starting on Wednesday, 10 April.
 These dates are subject to change as per the official sighting of the moon.

 The month of Ramadan is the ninth of the Islamic calendar.
 In this auspicious time, all eligible Muslims are obligated to fast from dawn to sunset (this is one of the Five Pillars of Islam).
-While fasting, Muslims must abstain from eating, drinking, smoking, impure thoughts and partaking in any ill-natured acts.
-Ramadan is closed with a festival or celebration, Eid-ul-Fitr.
+While fasting, Muslims must abstain from eating, drinking, smoking, impure thoughts, and partaking in any ill-natured acts.
+Ramadan is closed with a festival or celebration, Eid-al-Fitr.

 The daily fast is opened with a meal just before dawn, called Suhoor, which precedes the first prayer of the day.
 The fast is closed shortly after sunset with a second meal – Iftar – which typically starts with dates and water.

 Although charitable giving is a big part of Islam, the rewards given for Ramadan charity are manifold.
-One of the types of Zakat is Zakat-ul-Fitr (also known as Fitrana), which allows less fortunate people to join in the blessed Eid celebrations.
-Fitrana donations must be made before Eid prayers commence for the money to reach those in need, in time for the festivities.
+One of the types of Zakat is Zakat-al-Fitr (also known as Fitrana), which allows less fortunate people to join in the blessed Eid celebrations.
+Fitrana donations must be made before Eid prayers commence for the money to reach those in need in time for the festivities.

-Translated from Arabic, the literal Ramadan meaning is ‘burning/scorching heat’ – this is because the month of Ramadan, the ninth in the Islamic calendar, usually falls at a hot time of the year in the Arab world.
+Translated from Arabic, the literal Ramadan meaning is ‘burning/scorching heat’ – this is because the month of Ramadan, the ninth in the Islamic calendar, initially fell during a hot time of year.
 The reason why this month is so significant for Muslims is that Ramadan is the month that Allah (SWT) first revealed the holy Qur’an to the Prophet Muhammad (PBUH).

 Muslims fast and pray more than usual during Ramadan to feel closer to Allah (SWT).
-The abstinence and self-discipline help us focus all our efforts on worship, which is why many Muslims choose to recite the Holy Qur’an during this month.
+Abstinence and self-discipline help us focus all our efforts on worship, which is why many Muslims choose to recite the Holy Qur’an during this month.

-Eid-ul-Fitr translates to “festival of breaking the fast” and is celebrated on the first day of the 10th month in the Islamic calendar, subject to the sighting of the moon which signifies the end of Ramadan.
-Eid-ul-Fitr typically lasts for two or three days and during this time Muslims are not allowed to fast.
+Eid-al-Fitr translates to “festival of breaking the fast” and is celebrated on the first day of the 10th month in the Islamic calendar, subject to the sighting of the moon, which signifies the end of Ramadan.
+Eid-al-Fitr typically lasts for two or three days, and during this time, Muslims are not allowed to fast.

-To mark the start of Eid, people will dress in new or clean clothes and enjoy a family breakfast, before attending special Eid prayers.
-Celebrations during Eid include many special meals and feasts with family, friends and loved ones, exchanging gifts and giving children presents.
+To mark the start of Eid, people will dress in new clothes and enjoy a family breakfast before attending special Eid prayers.
+Celebrations during Eid include many special meals and feasts with family, friends, and loved ones, exchanging gifts and giving children presents.

-The official start date of Eid-ul-Fitr 2021 is estimated to fall on 12th May, subject to the moon sighting.
+The official start date of Eid-al-Fitr 2024 is estimated to fall on 10 April, subject to the moon sighting.

 “Actions are but by intentions, and everyone shall have but that which he intended…”